November 3, 2022

 This encounter and the clinician’s query highlighted the need for guidance on confidentiality and documentation when caring for patients who have experienced IPV and exploitation.
 Health professionals and health centers often request specific direction as they work to create clinical environments that address IPV and exploitation in ways that promote safety and healing.

 IPV has major impacts on the health of people living in the United States.
-The Centers for Disease Control and Prevention estimates that about 1 in 4 women and 1 in 9 men experience significant impacts from IPV during their lifetime1 and for men, women, and non-binary people of trans experience, rates increase to 1 in 3.2 Health consequences are far ranging, including substance use disorders, sexually transmitted infections, chronic pain, and depression.3,4 Human trafficking (HT), which has dynamics similar to IPV, is also associated with significant health consequences.5 Thus, the Institute of Medicine, the United States Preventive Services Task Force (USPSTF), and multiple U.S. and global healthcare organizations underscore the need for healthcare providers to assess patients for IPV and to offer connections to support and services.6 Although IPV and HT impact individuals across all walks of life and diverse backgrounds, prevalence is higher among those who identify as sexual or gender minority,7 who are American Indian/Alaska Native and non-Hispanic Black women,8 and who have disabilities,9 underscoring intersections with other forms of structural violence.10
+The Centers for Disease Control and Prevention estimates that about 1 in 4 women and 1 in 9 men experience significant impacts from IPV during their lifetime1 and for men, women, and non-binary people of trans experience, rates increase to 1 in 3.2 Health consequences are far ranging, including substance use disorders, sexually transmitted infections, chronic pain, and depression.3,4 Human trafficking (HT), which has dynamics similar to IPV, is also associated with significant health consequences.5 Thus, the Institute of Medicine, the United States Preventive Services Task Force (USPSTF), and multiple U.S. and global healthcare organizations underscore the need for healthcare providers to assess patients for IPV and to offer connections to support and services.6 Although IPV and HT impact individuals across all walks of life and diverse backgrounds, prevalence is higher among those who identify as sexual or gender minority,7 who are American Indian/Alaska Native and non-Hispanic Black women,8 and who have disabilities,9 underscoring crossings with other forms of structural violence.10

 Given the myriad of health consequences of IPV and HT, health centers are critical sites for supporting survivors.
 Indeed, health providers may serve as ‘first responders’ for patients experiencing IPV, the only person a survivor may be allowed to talk to, and the only source for information on supports and safety.
 Yet survivors of IPV and HT share significant concerns about consequences of disclosing information about violence in their relationships.11 Fear of retaliation, shame, fear of judgment, mistrust of the health system, concerns about child welfare and law enforcement involvement, and limited relevance of existing supports are among the many reasons that few survivors will disclose histories of and current exposure to violence and trauma.12,13 Concerns about breaches of confidentiality and fear of the consequences of disclosure (including increased harm and risk for lethality) may be especially heightened for individuals experiencing multiple forms of structural oppression and marginalization.